BestTimesToVisit.com Logo

 safety

 While St. Lucia is generally safe for tourists, it's always wise to be aware of your surroundings, especially in crowded areas or at night.
-Avoid displaying expensive jewelry or large amounts of cash, and stick to well-lit and populated areas when exploring after dark.
+Avoid displaying expensive jewelry or large amounts of cash, and stick to well-lit and populated areas when exploring outside of your resort.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.